isomerpages/mci-corp/media-centre/parliamentary-questions/_posts/2022-02-14-post-MCI response to PQ on SPH Media Trust Funding Support and Measures to Ensure Its Sustainability.md

 <br>
 66.<span style="white-space: pre;">		</span>To conclude, the coming years will be an exciting period as we expect a major digital transformation of our local news media landscape.&nbsp;<br>
 <br>
-67.<span style="white-space: pre;">		</span>MCI will work closely with SMT to ensure that our local news media upholds quality journalism delivered in an innovative and engaging way.</div>
+67.<span style="white-space: pre;">		</span>MCI will work closely with SMT to ensure that our local news media upholds quality journalism delivered in an innovative and engaging way.